MahawarLakshya/Weather-App/README.md

 Click on the "°C<->°F" button to toggle between Celsius and Fahrenheit temperature units.
 Celsius to Fahrenheit Conversion:

-When viewing temperature in Celsius, click on the "Change" button to convert the temperature to Fahrenheit.
+When viewing temperature in Celsius, click on the "°C<->°F" button to convert the temperature to Fahrenheit.
 Similarly, when viewing temperature in Fahrenheit, click again to switch back to Celsius.
+It uses the logic of conversion °F = (9/5 × °C) + 32.